PC Engine / TurboGrafx-16 Architecture

 Image

-Memory architecture of the VDP.
+Memory architecture of the VDC.

 Constructing the frame